CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Magic/Fellweave/Spidercraft/Spidercraft.md

 | Supreme Binding (Lvl 4 Victory) | Target is incapacitated within the binding                                           |
 | Fatal Binding (Lvl 5 Victory)   | Target is incapacitated withing binding and begins to suffocate.                     |

-#### Fellcraft Combination
+#### Fellweave Combination

-This Fellcraft can only be accessed by users with a specialization in Polycraft and Toxicant.
-The lowest dice total of the required Fellcraft will be used for this Fellcraft.
+This Fellweave can only be accessed by users with a specialization in Polycraft and Toxicant.
+The lowest dice total of the required Fellweave will be used for this Fellweave.

 #### Specialization: The Giant Spider